hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/event-triggers.rst

 create_event_trigger
 --------------------

-``create_event_trigger`` is used to create a new event trigger or replace and existing event trigger.
+``create_event_trigger`` is used to create a new event trigger or replace an existing event trigger.

 .. code-block:: http